-Initiative modules are the main feature-grouping elements in BigPicture.
-At the moment, there are 10 modules that serve unique purposes, and thus, give you access to unique features.
+Modules are the main feature-grouping elements in BigPicture.
+At the moment, there are 10 modules that serve unique purposes and, thus, give you access to unique features.

 Hint: You do not need to install BigPicture to try out any of the features.
-Visit our demo page where you can fiddle with modules, templates, projects, and everything else BigPicture has to offer.
+Visit our demo page, where you can fiddle with modules, templates, projects, and everything BigPicture offers.

 A major difference between BigPicture and MS Project is that you do not have to configure a new project from scratch and adjust every possible detail.
 BigPicture comes with 11 individual templates that we pre-configured for every initiative type of your choice.
 For example, if you want to manage an agile, classic, or hybrid project, you will find separate templates for each of these initiatives.
-The same goes for portfolio, program, increment, iteration, and so on.
+The same goes for portfolios, programs, increments, iterations, etc.

 So let’s say you have chosen a classic project.
-As a result, certain modules and features associated with them will not apply to this initiative type which means you will not see them.
+As a result, certain modules and associated features will not apply to this initiative type, so you will not see them.

 Jira native features

-Since BigPicture builds on the Jira platform (and extends its capabilities), you will have access to Jira native functionalities as well.
+Since BigPicture builds on the Jira platform (and extends its capabilities), you will also have access to Jira native functionalities.
 Some of these features you can readily use from within BigPicture (e.g., column names).
 While some of them are available only when you switch to Jira (e.g., Issue Links).
 You can easily switch back and forth without leaving the BigPicture app.